-The VW scandal, like every good scandal before it, has left business leaders wondering where exactly it all went wrong, who at VW is behind it and whether the brand can recover.
+The VW scandal, like every good scandal before it, has left business leaders wondering where exactly it all went wrong, who at VW is behind it, how leaders ought to lead through a crisis – and whether the brand can recover.

 It even spawned a hashtag, #dieselgate, which has become the world’s unofficial forum for discussing causes of the crisis and its possible fixes – all while aiming a healthy amount of frustration and resentment at the company’s top executives.